-The selection of a PCP does not limit you to a specific group of specialists or hospitals.
+Please note that your selection of a PCP does not limit you to a specific group of specialists or hospitals.
 You can use any specialist or hospital that participates in our network for services.

 Section 2.2 What kinds of medical care and other services can you get without getting approval in advance from your PCP?